-- 70.6% of all children say they have seen some form of bullying take place in school, as have 70.4% of teachers.
-41% of total witness say they have witnessed bullying at least once a week or more.
+- 70.6% of all children say they have seen some form of bullying occur in school, as have 70.4% of teachers.
+41% of total witnesses say they have witnessed bullying at least once a week or more.

-- Only 20-30% of children will report their bullying experiences to an adult, teacher or parent.
+- Only 20-30% of children will report their bullying experiences to an adult, teacher, or parent.

-As you can see, the facts about bullying in schools are probably much higher than you first believed, and the chances that your child will be bullied during their time in education is around 50%, whereas the chances they’ve seen bullying surpasses the 70% mark; so, what does this mean?
+As you can see, the facts about bullying in schools are probably much higher than you first believed, and the chances that your child will be bullied during their time in education is around 50%, whereas the chances they’ve seen bullying surpasses 70% mark; so, what does this mean?

 What Are the Effects of Bullying in School?

-1. Disrupted Education
+- Disrupted Education

-2. Damaged Mental Health
+- Damaged Mental Health

-There’s no denying the effects of bullying in school can have on your child’s mental health and well-being, and these are problems that can last an entire lifetime.
+There’s no denying the effects bullying in school can have on your child’s mental health and well-being, and these are problems that can last an entire lifetime.
 In some cases, bullying can become so bad it can even lead to suicidal thoughts and even death.
-Around 14% of teenagers have considered this with 7% have attempted it.
+Around 14% of teenagers have considered this, with 7% have attempted it.

-3. Bullying Initiating Consequences
+- Bullying Initiating Consequences

 While it’s somewhat simple to imagine the consequences that being bullied can have on a child, few pay attention to how the individual bullying someone else might be affected in the long-term.
 Statistics in this area show that bullies easily find themselves in increasingly dangerous criminal activities.